Search completed in 1.28 seconds.

 HTMLInputElement - Web APIs

-autocapitalize string: defines the capitalization behavior for user input.
+autocapitalize string: returns / sets the element's capitalization behavior for user input.

 ARIA: form role - Accessibility